nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The fields of the form are pre-populated with the existing recipe's data if a non-null recipe is provided.

 In addition, it implements the following operations:
-* `RecipeForm#display` —  Displays the form with corresponding UI components such as `Save Changes` button and `TextField` and `TextArea` rows.
+* `RecipeForm#display` —  Displays the form with corresponding UI components such as the <kbd>Save</kbd> button and `TextField` and `TextArea` rows.
-* `RecipeForm#getFormData` —  Stores all the changed values in the form fields into a HashMap.
+* `RecipeForm#getFormData` —  Stores all the changed values in the form fields into a `HashMap`.
-* `RecipeForm#collectFields` —  Stores changed recipe fields in the HashMap into the data StringBuilder.
+* `RecipeForm#collectFields` —  Stores changed recipe fields in the `HashMap` into the data `StringBuilder`.
 * `RecipeForm#saveRecipe()` —  Saves the current recipe to the database by passing the `StringBuilder` instance containing the command string back to `AddFormCommand` to be executed.
 * `RecipeForm#closeForm()` —  Closes the form without saving any changes.

-Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 #### Example Usage Scenario

-Step 1.
-The user types 'addf' in the command box and presses 'ENTER', triggering the `AddRecipeForm` to appear with empty form fields.
+1. The user types `addf` in the command box and presses <kbd>Enter</kbd>, triggering the `AddRecipeForm` to appear with empty form fields.

-Step 2.
-The user modifies the recipe's details in the form fields, such as changing the name, duration, portions, ingredients, steps, or tags.
+2. The user modifies the recipe's details in the form fields, such as changing the name, duration, portions, ingredients, steps, or tags.

-Step 3.
-The user clicks on the "Save" button, causing the `RecipeForm#saveRecipe()` method to be called.
-Changed values are stored in a new `changedValues` HashMap.
+3. The user clicks on the <kbd>Save</kbd> button, causing the `RecipeForm#saveRecipe()` method to be called.
+Changed values are stored in a new `HashMap` called `changedValues` .

-Step 4.
-The `changedValues` HashMap is passed to `AddRecipeForm#handle`, which calls `RecipeForm#collectFields` to update the StringBuilder instance value.
+4. `changedValues` is passed to `AddRecipeForm#handle`, which calls `RecipeForm#collectFields` to update the `StringBuilder` instance value.

-Step 5.
-The form is closed and the updated StringBuilder instance containing the command string is passed back to `AddFormCommand`.
+5. The form is closed and the updated `StringBuilder` instance containing the command string is passed back to `AddFormCommand`.

-Step 6.
-If the StringBuilder instance is empty, then a `CommandException()` is thrown to indicate that the form was empty.
-Otherwise, `AddFormCommand` calls `AddCommandParser#parseToRecipeDescriptor(commandString)` to convert the commandString into a `RecipeDescriptor` instance.
+6. If the StringBuilder instance is empty, then a `CommandException()` is thrown to indicate that the form was empty.
+ Otherwise, `AddFormCommand` calls `AddCommandParser#parseToRecipeDescriptor(commandString)` to convert the command string into a `RecipeDescriptor` instance.

-Step 7.
-The `RecipeDesriptor` instance is converted to a new `Recipe` instance through `RecipeDesriptor#toRecipe()`  and is added to the model through `Model#addRecipe(recipeToAdd)`.
+7. The `RecipeDesriptor` instance is converted to a new `Recipe` instance through `RecipeDesriptor#toRecipe()`  and is added to the model through `Model#addRecipe(recipeToAdd)`.

 ### Feature: "Edit" Form UI